dianaelena1/dianaelena1/README.md

 ## **About me**
 :pushpin: Associate IT Consultant at msg-systems Romania \
 :mortar_board: Phd Student at Technical University of Cluj-Napoca\
-:pushpin: I am eager to learn anything
+:pushpin: I am eager to learn anything\
+:rocket: My goal for 2022 is to get better at JavaScript and other Front-End technologies

 ## **Projects**